Mliviu79/openai-realtime-go/docs/MESSAGE_TYPE_HANDLING.md

-# Message Type Handling in go-openai-realtime
+# Message Type Handling in openai-realtime-go

-This document outlines best practices for handling message types in the go-openai-realtime package.
+This document outlines best practices for handling message types in the openai-realtime-go package.

 ## Problem